-- Create a SMIL file that includes all the streams that you wished to be considered part of a MediaStreamNameGroup.
+Create a SMIL file that includes all the streams that you wish to be considered part of a MediaStreamNameGroup.
 A single application can have several MediaStreamNameGroups.
-The SMIL file does not need to be used for stream playback.
+The SMIL file doesn't need to be used for stream playback.
 Be sure to include all streams in the group that you wish to keep synchronized.
-For example, if you have 3 streams associated with a Silverlight smooth stream and 3 streams associated with an iPhone multi-bitrate stream and 1 of the streams are associated with both the Silverlight and iPhone stream (total of 5 unique streams) then create a SMIL file that includes all 5 unique streams.
+For example, if you have three streams associated with a Silverlight smooth stream and three streams associated with an Apple HLS multi-bitrate stream and one of the streams is associated with both the Silverlight and the HLS stream (total of five unique streams) then create a SMIL file that includes all five unique streams.

 Here is an example SMIL file (for this example the SMIL file is located at [install-dir]/content/stream.smil):

 <smil> <head> </head> <body> <switch> <video src="stream_hi.stream" system-bitrate="628000"/> <video src="stream_lo.stream" system-bitrate="478000"/> </switch> </body> </smil>

 - Using either the Stream Manager, /conf/StartupStreams.xml, or MediaCaster with the Java API, start the stream with MediaCaster type rtp using the stream name smil:[smil-file-name].
 For example, to start the stream group above use the stream name smil:stream.smil.
 After starting, you can double check to be sure the stream is started as a group by viewing the streams in the Stream Manager.
 Stream groups will be listed under each of the individual streams.